azavea/noaa-hydro-data/README.md

 docker build -t noaa-hydro-data -f Dockerfile .
 ```

 Run the container as follows, making the appropriate substitutions if you are not Lewis.
+The `--platform linux/amd64` flag is only needed if running on an ARM64 machine like a Macbook Pro M1.

 ```
 docker run --rm -it \
+    --ipc=host -u root \
+    --platform linux/amd64 \
-    -v /Users/lfishgold/projects/noaa-hydro-data/:/opt/src/ \
+    -v /Users/lewfish/projects/noaa-hydro-data/:/opt/src/ \
-    -v /Users/lfishgold/data:/opt/data \
+    -v /Users/lewfish/data:/opt/data \
-    -v /Users/lfishgold/.aws:/home/jovyan/.aws:ro \
+    -v /Users/lewfish/.aws:/home/jovyan/.aws:ro \
     --network noaa-net \
     -e AWS_PROFILE=raster-vision \
     -p 8888:8888 noaa-hydro-data